UlisesFiera/cub3d/DEVELOPERS.md

 		- "rebase" puts our commit history on top of the target branch in case we are behind it.

+	If there were merging conflicts, it's as easy as going through each file accepting either the current code or the incoming one (incoming changes).
+Those messages will be prompted authomatically.
+Then, git add . && git commit to confirm those conflicts.

 Valgrind

 	Use this command: